-Although this as a theme that’s been addressed in a variety of ways by many others, it’s very well done here in the Star Trek universe.
+Although this is a theme that’s been addressed in a variety of ways by many others, it’s very well done here in the Star Trek universe.
 Much of the credit here goes to Patrick Stewart who does a terrific job here as Picard.
 That’s no surprise considering he did a one-man version of A Christmas Carol on Broadway, giving him insight into the role.
-The themes of the two are quite similar, thought the stories are different, and this probably aided Stewart in finding his footing with Picard in this situation.
+The themes of the two are quite similar, though the stories are different, and this probably aided Stewart in finding his footing with Picard in this situation.

 He is just as believable as the young Picard as the older one.
 Though viewers are seeing the older Picard, his friends are seeing him as his younger self.
 It’s a bit of insight fans have never had into the Captain before – him as a young rabble-rouser and ladies’ man.
 Had that side of his personality been silenced too soon, what would the repercussions be?

 John deLancie is once again terrific as Q. Seemingly dispassionate about whether Picard lives or dies, it keeps his purpose here a mystery all the way through.
 Is he being benevolent to Picard or is he torturing him as usual?
 Even by the end, it seems as though he has given the Captain a great gift, but was that his intention, or was it to teach him a lesson?
 Why does he resolve the situation the way he does?